mongodb/docs/source/core/replication.rst

    which nodes will become primary.
 Do not configure :js:data:`members.votes` except to permit more than 7 secondary nodes.

+TODO: move or remove the rest of this.

 Use the following command sequence in the :option:`mongo` shell to set or modify a replica set priority: